jonlpersson/ed-latimore/site/_posts/2023-09-21-most-self-help-is-bs-how-to-become-unrecognizable-in-just-1-year.md

 ​

 Start by making yourself look as good as your budget will allow.
 That means getting in shape, as hill sprints, distance runs, and bodyweight workouts don’t cost a thing.
-Intermittent fasting and not eating out should&nbsp;*save*&nbsp;you money.
+Intermittent fasting and not eating out should *save* you money.

 Before you tell me that eating healthy costs more money, run the math on eliminating ultra-processed foods and what the investment in a crockpot or Instapot will cost you.